Kyleg142/localsage/README.md

 ## About 🔎
 Local Sage is an open-source CLI for chatting with LLMs.
 Not automation, not agents, just pure dialogue.

-Featuring **synchronous live Markdown rendering with inline math conversion** for a *silky smooth* chatting experience.
+Featuring **live Markdown rendering with inline math conversion** for a *silky smooth* chatting experience.
 Designed to hook into any **OpenAI API endpoint**, and tested extensively with local LLMs hosted via **llama.cpp**.

 #### What else makes **Local Sage** shine? ✨
-- Conversations that exist right in your terminal viewport via **gorgeous live Rich panels**.
+- Conversations that render directly to standard output and persist in your shell.
 - Fancy prompts with **command completion** and **in-memory history**.
 - **Context-aware file management.** See the [Under the Hood](#under-the-hood-%EF%B8%8F) section for more info!
 - Small but mighty, below 2000 lines of **Python** 🐍.

 #### Plus everything you'd expect from a solid chat frontend.
 - **Session management**: load, save, delete, reset, and summarize sessions.
-- **Profile management**: save, delete, and switch between models and endpoints.
+- **Profile management**: save, delete, and switch model profiles.
 - Reasoning/Chain-of-thought support with a dedicated Reasoning panel.
 - Context length monitoring via **tiktoken**, shown through a subtle status panel.